Magic Milk kids science experiment on surface tension is a fun way to promote STEM education in preschoolers and kindergarteners.

 Revealing the Science mystery of Magic Milk Experiment:

 The molecules of the milk pull each other together which stretches the surface of the milk into an invisible skin.
 However, the liquid soap breaks the surface tension, and thus the milk molecules move apart.
 This effect is called surface tension.
-Adding liquid soap weakens the invisible skin of this surface tension and makes the molecules move around.
+Thus, adding liquid soap weakens the invisible skin of this surface tension and makes the molecules move around.
 This makes the food coloring mix together.

 Want more STEM Kids Science Experiments?